 DJI Mavic Pro

-As much as I love my Phantom 4, it’s just too big to bring on most trips so I recently bought this Mavic Pro as well.
+As much as I loved my Phantom 4, it was just too big to bring on most trips so I replaced it with this Mavic Pro.
 I got the exact bundle pictured here with the two spare batteries and shoulder bag.
-I’ll be using it for the first time in an upcoming trip to Vietnam.
-Depending on how it performs, I may decide to eventually sell my Phantom 4.
-We’ll see.

 Other things we bring on trips.

 I LOVE our CabinZero 44L bags.
 They’re lightweight, durable, and designed to fit in an airplane’s overhead bin.
 Follow the link to find out how our CabinZero bags have changed the way we travel.

 A smartphone is your best friend when traveling.
 I have a lot of travel apps installed on mine and use it to control my drone and as a viewfinder for my GoPro.